auteenie/bon-voyage/README.md

 * Users will be able to view different countries by zooming in.
 * Users will be able to view other users’ recommendations on the map.
 * Users will be able to collect more countries’ stamps.
+* Users will be able to see the visa requirements between two countries.

 ## 📆 Timeline for reaching MVP in 1 week